QubitProducts/looker-source-block/README.md

 3. Scroll to the bottom of the page and select **New LookML Project**
 4. Type in a name for your project.
 We recommend using the same project same name as the GitHub repo holding your files
 5. Select **Generate Model & Views and Save**.
 You’ll then be taken to the project page
 6. Select **Configure Git**.
-Type-in the URL of your Github repo, then select **Continue**
+Paste in the SSH URL of your Github repo (e.g. `git@github.com:organisation/repo.git`), then select **Continue**
-7. Looker will now issue a deploy key.
-Select the full content content of the key and copy it to your clipboard
+7. Looker will create a deploy key.
+Copy this.
 8. Navigate to your repo in GitHub and select **Settings**
 9. In the page that’s then displayed, select **Deploy Keys** and **Add Deploy Key**
-10. Enter a title for the deploy key and paste the deploy key given by Looker
+10. Enter a title for the deploy key and paste the deploy key
 11. When prompted, Select **Allow write access** and **Add key**
 12. Return to  Looker and on the page showing the deploy key, select **Continue Setup**
 13. Looker will now attempt to sync with GitHub repo
-14. Select **Sync Development Mode**

-If successful, the response will be **Up to date with Production**.
-This means that  all permissioned users should be able to see the Live Tap model on your Looker instance.
+If successful, you should be able to **Pull** the LookML into your development branch and see the LookML from this block.
+You can then:

+- Deploy to production, enabling Looker users to use the Explore
+- Set up various permissions in the Looker admin console to grant/restrict access to various groups of users on your Looker instance

 # Extending this block with additional fields, views and datasets
 This block is provided to help you get started and is designed to be amended, extended, or customized by customers or Qubit partners.